FUDforum

 FUDforum is a free and open-source Internet forum software, originally produced by Advanced Internet Designs Inc., that is now maintained by the user community.
 The name "FUDforum" is an abbreviation of Fast Uncompromising Discussion forum.
 It is comparable to other forum software.
 FUDforum is customizable and has a large feature set relative to other forum packages.

 FUDforum runs on a number of operating systems that are able to support the PHP programming language, including Unix, Linux and Windows systems.
 The interface is based on HTML5 with CSS, jQuery and AJAX.

-The code is released under the GNU General Public License and Internet sites can use the software royalty-free.
+The code is released under the General Public License v2.0 only and Internet sites can use the software royalty-free.

 History

 FUDforum was originally developed by Ilia Alshanetsky.
 The first version of FUDforum was released in 2001.
 Versions 2.8.0 and above are developed and supported by the community.

 The 10 year anniversary release, FUDforum 3.0.3, was released on 10 September 2011.